 Here are a few sample explanations of some union jargon.
 With a little work they could be made even shorter.

-Speed-up: The employer is trying to make workers work harder and produce more without taking into account problems of the health and safety of the workers or product quality.
+Speed-up: The employer is trying to make workers work harder and produce more without taking into account workers’ health and safety or quality of the product (or service).

 Getting the Press Release Out

-Every UE Local should make a list of all the newspapers, radio and TV stations in their area.
+Every UE local should make a list of all the news outlets in their area — including newspapers, radio, television, and online publications.
 In many areas there are weekly newspapers that will give more in-depth coverage to a local interest story.
-Be sure to include the "weekly shopper" papers.
-They also like to carry little local interest stories.
-Someone then must call or visit each of the media outlets to get some basic information.
+Be sure to include the “weekly shopper” papers, which also like to carry little local interest stories.

-What is their deadline for getting news?
-In the case of newspapers and TV they have cutoff times for "going to press."
-If they won't cover any story after 5:00 pm because they need to get ready to print the newspaper or get ready for the news broadcast, we need to know this.
-It won't help to have a demonstration at 5:30 pm if the deadline is 5:00 pm.
+You should also find out their deadline for getting news, especially for television.
+In the case of newspapers and TV they have cutoff times for “going to press.”
+If they won’t cover any story after 5:00 pm because they need to get ready to print the newspaper or get ready for the news broadcast, we need to know this.
+It won’t help to have a demonstration at 5:30 pm if the deadline is 5:00 pm.

 Speaking to the News Media

-• Don't let the reporter goad you into making rash statements.
-Don't say, "The real reason we're out here is because the boss is a jerk."
-Stick to the facts, "We're out here because the management won't hire enough workers to care for the patients."
+- Don’t let the reporter goad you into making rash statements.
+Don’t say, “The real reason we’re out here is because the boss is a jerk.”
+Stick to the facts, “We’re out here because management won’t hire enough workers to care for the patients.”

-For more detailed information on dealing with the press, please see Chapter 7 of the UE Leadership Guide or order a copy of the UE pamphlet, "Getting into the News."
+For more detailed information on dealing with the press, please see Chapter 7 of the UE Leadership Guide.